citp/privacy-policy-historical/a/au/aut/automaticsitemap.com.md

 **The Information We Collect**

-This notice applies to all information collected or submitted on the AutomaticSiteMap™ website.
+This notice applies to all information collected or submitted on the Attracta™ website.
 On some pages, you can order products, make requests, and register to receive materials.
 The types of personal information collected at these pages are:

   * Name
   * Address